 When you’ve gone over the niceties, the first question most recruiters will ask you is why you’re applying for the position.
 It’s crucial to not get phased by this question and have a robust answer ready to go.

 The best way to answer this question is by starting with a little background about your HR career.
-Briefly explain why you got into HR and try to spin it in a way that’s inspiring.
+Explain why you got into HR and try to spin it in a way that’s inspiring.
 Once you establish that base, start delving into your HR career.

 Go into a little detail about how you started your HR career, including your first official role and how you have progressed over the years.
 After that, explain that the HR coordinator position is the next logical step in your HR career and will help you develop a career path.

-Meanwhile, it’s also important to use the company angle – mention that an HR coordinator role in that company would help boost your HR career and give you more opportunities to grow.
+Meanwhile, it’s also important to use the company angle – mention that how a human resources coordinator position in a company would help boost your HR career and give you more opportunities to grow.

 - How serious you are in building your HR career